 CPF Contribution

-Compulsory

 Transportation

-Medical insurance (+ hospital coverage)
+Medical and Dental reimbursement

-Work/Life Balance
+Work/Life Balance Programs

-Accommodation

-Meals
+Staff Meals

 201-4 Financial assistance received from government

 SBR has not received any financial assistance from the Singapore government so far nor is the government present in the shareholding structure.
 The construction of the hotel was privately funded.